 Objectivity may seem impossible when it feels like events conspire against us.
 But it is a basic of principled journalism and I ask you to do your best to keep it in mind and put it into practice in your reporting.
 The Society of Professional Journalists (SPJ) offers an excellent code of ethics.

 Journalists, TV and video journalists especially, find themselves in an important role during this historic and fraught time.
 We need to tell the stories of life as we are living it now, of the politics dividing our nation, of the science and the doubters and other important issues.
 But we also need to make sure that we remain safe and do not endanger anyone else.

 TV and video journalists continue to do an excellent job, perhaps better than ever.
 They offer examples of grace under pressure and the ever-challenging job of being in the center of things, while commenting as an observer.

 That’s where you and this class come in.
-We will work together online and in person, if possible, for most of the semester.

 We will use the class website CCNYtelevisionjournalism for our reading material.
 The website features instruction for writing, shooting and editing.
 It will substitute for a textbook and offer us more flexibility.
 This class is part of the CUNY Open Educational Resources (OER) program.